• Skip to main content

 Jump to Recipe

-These flourless healthy chocolate oatmeal cookies make a delicious breakfast on-the-go or snack anytime.
-Low in sugar, they are packed full of protein and fibre and take minutes to put together.
+These breakfast cookies with cocoa and oats do not contain any flour and make a delicious, healthy breakfast on-the-go or snack anytime.
+Low in sugar, they are packed full of protein and fibre and take minutes to prepare!

 Top down view of chocolate oatmeal cookies on top of parchment and small plate.